Coco Chanel: Little black dress

-Jewlery
+Jewellery

-Chanel introduced a line of jewelry that was a conceptual innovation, as her designs and materials incorporated both costume jewellery and fine gem stones.
-This was revolutionary in an era when jewelry was strictly categorized into either fine or costume jewelry.
+Chanel introduced a line of jewellery that was a conceptual innovation, as her designs and materials incorporated both costume jewellery and fine gem stones.
+This was revolutionary in an era when jewellery was strictly categorised into either fine or costume jewellery.
 Her inspirations were global, often inspired by design traditions of the Orient and Egypt.
-Wealthy clients who did not wish to display their costly jewelry in public could wear Chanel creations to impress others.
+Wealthy clients who did not wish to display their costly jewellery in public could wear Chanel creations to impress others.

 In 1933, designer Paul Iribe collaborated with Chanel in the creation of extravagant jewellery pieces commissioned by the International Guild of Diamond Merchants.
 The collection, executed exclusively in diamonds and platinum, was exhibited for public viewing and drew a large audience; some 3,000 attendees were recorded in a one-month period.

-As an antidote for vrais bijoux en toc, the obsession with costly, fine jewels, Chanel turned costume jewelry into a coveted accessory—especially when worn in grand displays, as she did.
-Originally inspired by the opulent jewels and pearls given to her by aristocratic lovers, Chanel raided her own jewel vault and partnered with Duke Fulco di Verdura to launch a House of Chanel jewelry line.
+As an antidote for vrais bijoux en toc, the obsession with costly, fine jewels, Chanel turned costume jewellery into a coveted accessory—especially when worn in grand displays, as she did.
+Originally inspired by the opulent jewels and pearls given to her by aristocratic lovers, Chanel raided her own jewel vault and partnered with Duke Fulco di Verdura to launch a House of Chanel jewellery line.
 A white enamelled cuff featuring a jewelled Maltese cross was Chanel's personal favourite; it has become an icon of the Verdura–Chanel collaboration.
 The fashionable and wealthy loved the creations and made the line wildly successful.
 Chanel said, "It's disgusting to walk around with millions around the neck because one happens to be rich.
 I only like fake jewellery ... because it's provocative."

 The Chanel bag

 In 1929, Chanel introduced a handbag inspired by soldiers' bags.
 Its thin shoulder strap allowed the user to keep her hands free.
 Following her comeback, Chanel updated the design in February 1955, creating what would become the "2.55" (named for the date of its creation).
-Whilst details of the classic bag have been reworked, such as the 1980s update by Karl Lagerfeld when the clasp and lock were redesigned to incorporate the Chanel logo and leather was interlaced through the shoulder chain, the bag has retained its original basic form.
+While details of the classic bag have been reworked, such as the 1980s update by Karl Lagerfeld when the clasp and lock were redesigned to incorporate the Chanel logo and leather was interlaced through the shoulder chain, the bag has retained its original basic form.
 In 2005, the Chanel firm released an exact replica of the original 1955 bag to commemorate the 50th anniversary of its creation.

 The bag's design was informed by Chanel's convent days and her love of the sporting world.
-The chain used for the strap echoed the chatelaines worn by the caretakers of the orphanage where Chanel grew up, whilst the burgundy lining referenced the convent uniforms.
-The quilted outside was influenced by the jackets worn by jockeys, whilst at the same time enhancing the bag's shape and volume.
+The chain used for the strap echoed the chatelaines worn by the caretakers of the orphanage where Chanel grew up, while the burgundy lining referenced the convent uniforms.
+The quilted outside was influenced by the jackets worn by jockeys, while at the same time enhancing the bag's shape and volume.